(on leave 2017-2018)

 Michael J. Drexler teaches classes in 18th and 19th century American literature and specializes in cultural study of the early republic (1776-1820) through the Civil War.
-He is co-author with Ed White (Tulane U) of The Traumatic Colonel: The Founding Fathers, Slavery, and the Phantasmatic Aaron Burr (NYU: 2014).
-An edited collection entitled The Haitian Revolution and the Early US (with Elizabeth M. Dillon, Northeastern U) will be published by University of Pennsylvania in 2015.
-His current project is about abolitionist literature.
+He is co-author (with Ed White) of The Traumatic Colonel: The Founding Fathers, Slavery, and the Phantasmatic Aaron Burr (NYU Press, 2014).
+An edited collection entitled The Haitian Revolution and the Early United States will be published by University of Pennsylvania Press in 2016.
+He is currently working on a book about North American slave narratives in the context of 19th century literature.
 Recent courses include North American Slave Narratives, US: Fever Fantasy Desire, and Melville and Monotheism.
-He is interested in psychoanalysis and Marxist criticism.
-Director of Graduate Studies in English.
+He is interested in Critical Race Studies, Psychoanalysis, and Marxist criticism.

 - Ph.D., Brown University

 - A.B., Cornell University

 - Psychoanalytic literary method

 - Marxist cultural theory